cthoyt/cthoyt.github.io/_posts/2025-10-15-hgnc-ontology.md

 use the placeholder identifiers in the PyOBO source module even though they haven't yet been merged and released.

+As an aside: annotating locus types is not just a human gene problem, but all model organism databases (MODs) need to work on.
+I already have a [thread](https://github.com/biopragmatics/pyobo/issues/165) for taking a similar approach for FlyBase, but it would be great to do the same for MGI (mouse), RGD (rat), and other MODs for which PyOBO encodes a source.
+In general, it would be great to see the Alliance of Genome Resources (AGR) push their members towards adopting more shared semantics in the way they curate, especially for locus types.

 ### Chromosomal Locations

 The `location` field connects a gene to its chromosomal location by encoding the